-The Elektron Message API (EMA) is a high level API for consuming and publishing real-time streaming data from and to our data distribution Platform - Thomson Reuters Enterprise Platform (TREP).
+The Elektron Message API (EMA) is a high-level API for consuming and publishing real-time streaming data from and to our data distribution Platform - Refinitiv Real-time.
 It is also the recommended API for the majority of developers wishing to consume real-time data from our Elektron feeds.

 EMA is part of the Elektron SDK which also includes the Elektron Transport API (ETA).
-ETA is the low level API which is used internally by Thomson Reuters to develop the above TREP components.
+ETA is the low-level API which is used internally by Refinitiv to develop the above Refinitiv Real-time components.
 Whilst ETA can be used to develop your own applications, this is usually only for those applications that require the lowest possible latency and highest throughput.
 For most use cases, however, EMA will be the most appropriate choice.
 Why is this?

 Ease of use